yellowflowersorganics-star/smartcrop-os/docs/WHATSAPP_SMS_SETUP.md

 ## 🎉 You're All Set!

-Your SmartCrop OS is now equipped with professional WhatsApp & SMS notifications!
+Your CropWise is now equipped with professional WhatsApp & SMS notifications!

 **Next Steps:**
 - Add all employee phone numbers